 About R-Adhikarya “Niche” Award

 The R-Adhikarya “Niche” Award (RANA) is a token of appreciation for individuals who have demonstrated a ‘niche’ of innovative thinking in their studies and careers.
-Conducted annually, the award grants its scholarship to potential young visionaries with a growth mind-set to study at three world-class educational institutions in the United States; the East-West Center (EWC), Stanford University, and Cornell University.
-These institutions were part of Dr. Ronny Adhikarya’s academic journey as he went to each university, Cornell for his Master’s degree, and Stanford for his Doctoral degree where he obtained fellowships from the two universities.
+Conducted annually, the award grants its scholarship to potential young visionaries with a growth mindset to study at three world-class educational institutions in the United States; the East-West Center (EWC), Stanford University, and Cornell University.
+These institutions were part of Dr. Ronny Adhikarya’s academic journey.
+He went to each university, Cornell for his master’s degree and Stanford for his Doctoral degree, where he obtained fellowships from the two universities.
 Dr. Adhikarya later worked as a research staff at the EWC and continued his extensive career in international development assistance in many countries for more than 45 years, among others, at the World Bank, in Washington D.C., USA, and the United Nations/FAO in Rome, Italy.

-Dr. Adhikarya and his wife, Mee-Ching, see RANA as their gratitude and contribution to support the education sector in Indonesia.
+Dr. Adhikarya and his wife, Mee-Ching, see RANA as their gratitude and contribution to supporting Indonesia’s education sector.
 Kiroyan Partners (KP), a leading Public Affairs consulting firm, has agreed to partner in this endeavor by providing support to coordinate and implement the communication, publicity and marketing activities of RANA, as well as coordinating and maintaining the internal communication platform for the International Selection Committee members.
-KP believes this initiative is in line with its commitment to support the human capital development in Indonesia.
+K.P. believes this initiative aligns with its commitment to support human capital development in Indonesia.